Douglas Carter Beane: Career

 Beane wrote the book for the musical Lysistrata Jones and rewrote the book for a new adaptation of Rodgers and Hammerstein's Cinderella which opened on Broadway in 2013.

 Also opening in 2013 was his new play for Lincoln Center, The Nance, starring Nathan Lane and directed by Jack O'Brien.
-Beane has revised the libretto for the Metropolitan Opera's new production of the operetta Die Fledermaus which was performed in 2013- 2014.
+The play was a change of pace, essentially a drama set in the 1930s starring Lane as Chauncey Miles, a fading vaudeville comic specializing in nance characters, effeminate, mocking parodies of homosexual men.
+Miles is in fact gay and filled with self-hate and bitterness yet gets a chance at true love for the first time late in his life.
+Most reviews were favorable although much of the praise was directed at Lane's performance.
+The play was filmed by PBS and aired on Live from Lincoln Center.
+The following year Beane revised the libretto for the Metropolitan Opera's new production of the operetta Die Fledermaus which was performed in 2013- 2014.